xrsheffield/website-1/content/events/city-centre-stalls.md

 expirydate: 2023-12-02T23:08:23.351Z
 event_time: 12 noon - 3pm
 summary: Stalls by XR Sheffield and related organisations during COP28 week
+location:
+  name: Various city centre locations (see above)
 ---

-Stalls by XR Sheffield and related organisations during COP28 week
+Stalls by XR Sheffield and related organisations during COP28 week.

-Stalls will be grouped in the following locations
+Stalls will be grouped in the following locations:

-Outside Moor marketplace
+- Outside Moor marketplace
-Top of the Moor (in square by Debenhams)
+- Top of the Moor (in square by Debenhams)
-Railway Station
+- Railway Station